- BOILERS

 o Please refrain late at night from standing outside other resident’s windows or within the corridors chatting with friends or talking on your mobiles as this can cause a disturbance to other residents.

 o Please be aware if undertaking any DIY works to your flat that in order to minimise the disturbance to other residents that the works must be carried out between 8am – 5pm Monday to Friday and Saturday 8.30 – 1pm on Saturday.
 Sunday & Bank Holiday work is not permitted.
-Please also ensure that you have read the section on repair works within flats in conjuction with this.
+Please also ensure that you have read the section on repair works within flats in conjunction with this.

-6. Building insurance
+6. Building Insurance

-- BUILDING INSURANCE
+Section 6 – BUILDING INSURANCE

 a) The building insurance has twelve months’ cover renewable on 24 June each year.
 (Please see the section on making a claim for the policy excess payable)

+b) The policy covers the fabric of the building, including walls, floors (uncarpeted), and ceilings.
+In addition the policy covers fixtures and fittings, which are considered to be permanent.
+For example, fitted wardrobes and kitchen units (but no appliances), toilets, sinks, baths, doors.
+Please be advised that if you require to make a claim on the policy that the excess is £1000.
 This information may be used to determine whether you have adequate contents insurance which should cover, apart from your personal effects, carpets and curtains, movable items of furniture and kitchen appliances Such as Washing machines, refrigerators, cookers, etc. In addition it is necessary for all lessees to have contents insurance, in case they cause damage to other flats.
 (See additional insurance notes at Section 24.)
 In the event of a claim you may be required to pay the policy excess.
+In order to reduce the number of insurance claims there are some simple steps that residents can take.